contao/docs/docs/dev/getting-started/initial-setup/symfony-application/contao-4.4.md

 one.

 As long as the Symfony flex plugin is installed you will be asked to execute contrib recipes for several packages.
-Answering `y` on those question sets you up faster.
+Answering `a` on those question sets you up faster.

 After this step, it is time to edit our `composer.json` file and add a few lines